What is OpenCost?

 How does OpenCost relate to Kubecost?

 The OpenCost implementation is the cost allocation engine originally built by Kubecost.
-This implementation is actively used in all versions of Kubecost for building a cost allocation model.
-Founding OpenCost members have announced intentions to onboard OpenCost as a CNCF sandbox project.
-If the CNCF accepts our onboarding application, the CNCF will become the neutral home for OpenCost moving forward and it will be moved from the Kubecost Github organization.
+This implementation is actively used in all versions of Kubecost for building a cost allocation model, to which they add additional features in their commercial offering.
+OpenCost is a CNCF sandbox project, so it is free to use and open to contributions from all community members.

-How does this OpenCost implementation compare with the OpenCost spec?
+How does the OpenCost implementation compare with the OpenCost Specification?

-The OpenCost project provides an implementation of the spec for AWS, Azure, GCP, and on-prem Kubernetes environments.
-It meets all the requirements of the current OpenCost spec and also includes other functionality for monitoring external cloud costs, e.g. storage buckets, external databases, etc.
+The OpenCost project provides an implementation of the specification for AWS, Azure, GCP, and on-prem Kubernetes environments.
+It meets all the requirements of the current OpenCost Specification and is working towards including other functionality for monitoring external cloud costs, e.g. storage buckets, external databases, etc.

 What Kubernetes versions does OpenCost support?